saipranaydeep/Face_recognition_Attendance_System/README.md

 ## For developers

 - This website uses a face_recognition (a module of python) based model.
-- Other models like YOLO can also be used by changing this file.
 - Make sure to add the dependencies in the requirements.txt file.